jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 ### Next Steps

+Now that we've explored the timeline of when key Twitter features were introduced, the next step is to get into the many details of how these events affected matching on Tweets of interest.
+These two articles

 + Historical PowerTrack API: metadata and filtering timeline
-+ Search API: metadata and filtering timeline
++ Full-Archive Search API: metadata and filtering timeline

 + Choosing between Historical PowerTrack and Search API
 + Getting Started with Tweet JSON